wp-plugins/squirrly-seo/readme.txt

 * Added the traffic date information in Squirrly SEO Analytics
 * Fixed the Favicon issue for PNG images

+== Upgrade Notice ==
+= 3.4.2 =
+* To get a better SEO if you are using woocommerce plugin
+* You will have the google language identification
+* Open graph latest updates

 We do not offer support for lower versions od Squirrly SEO

 == Credits ==